mttaggart/entropyscan-rs/README.md

 But the biggest change here is in the addition of the `stats` module, which adds statistical calculations about our discovered files.
 Although not yet used in the program, getting this code down is a major change for this stage.

 ## Stage 6: Subcommands

+We laid the groundwork in Stage 5 to provide statistical information about our scan target: average and median entropies, variance, and even outliers based on the IQR method.
+This output is so much different than the standard listing, it should probably be a separate command.
+Luckily, we've already implemented Clap, so refactoring to subcommands will be relatively easy.
+We will have to write the code to print the stats, but that's no biggie, given our nice clean functions.